mark-watson/Java-AI-Book/manuscript/nlp.md

 Here we will assign zero or more categories like “politics”, “economy”, etc. to text based on the words contained in the text.
 While the code for doing this is simple there is usually much work to do to build a word count database for different classifications.
 The approach we use here is often called "bag of words" because the words in input text matter but not the order of words in text or proximity to other words.

-I have been working on open source products for automatic tagging and semantic extraction for since the 1990s (see my old web site www.knowledgebooks.com if you are interested).
+I have been working on open source products for automatic tagging and semantic extraction since the 1990s (see my old web site www.knowledgebooks.com if you are interested).
 In this section I will show you some simple techniques for automatically assigning tags or categories to text.
 We will use a set of category tags for which I have collected word frequency statistics.
 For example, a category of “Java” might be associated with the use of the words “Java,” “JVM,” “Sun,” etc. You can find my pre-trained tag data in the file:

 {line-numbers=off}
 ~~~~~~~~